Why would anyone buy a bad product?

 - and lots of other reasons that make sense to them even if they don’t make sense to you

 And lots of inferior products drive out superior ones.
-Take Beta — remember, the big clunking movie cassettes that competed with the even bigger VHS tapes (remember, be kind, rewind).
-Now, I’m not an engineer and I don’t even play one on TV, but I’ve read statements that Beta was superior to VHS in terms of technical performance (in fact, when TV stations record news features its mainly on something much like a Beta cassette).
-And while VHS has since gone the way of the dinosaur, its survived a lot longer than Beta.
+Take Betamax — remember, the big clunking movie cassettes that competed with the even bigger VHS tapes (remember, be kind, rewind).
+Now, I’m not an engineer and I don’t even play one on TV, but I’ve read statements that Betamax was superior to VHS in terms of technical performance (in fact, when TV stations record news features, it’s mainly on something much like a Beta cassette).
+And while VHS has since gone the way of the dinosaur, it survived a lot longer than Beta.
 Why?
-Its simply that SONY, which made the Beta machine, didn’t allow cheap imitations to arise because they didn’t allow other firms to see what was inside the machine — called closed architecture.
+It’s simply that SONY, which made the Beta machine, didn’t allow cheap imitations to arise because they didn’t allow other firms to see what was inside the machine — called closed architecture.
 Meanwhile, VHS machines (which used open architecture) were made by a bunch of electronics firms and ran the gambit from very expensive branded machines to cheap unknown brands.
 This encouraged more folks to buy the VHS format.
-Once there were more VHS machines, movie makers were encouraged to make more movies available in that format.
+Once there were more VHS machines, moviemakers were encouraged to make more movies available in that format.
 Soon, you couldn’t find a Beta version of a movie anywhere and folks traded in their old machines for new VHS players.

-Soon, Beta was out of business because its no fun owning a machine with few movies to watch.
-The same thing almost happened to Apple before they wised up and allowed access to software developers.
-After learning that hard lesson, Apple mastered it with their iPhone, which gains much of its appeal not from superior technology, but from the fun apps created exclusively for the device.
+Soon, Beta was out of business because it’s no fun owning a machine with few movies to watch.
+The same thing almost happened to Apple before they wised up and allowed access to their computers for software developers.
+After learning that hard lesson, Apple mastered it with their iPhone, which gains much of its appeal not from superior technology but from the fun apps created exclusively for the device.
 As more of these apps appeared on Android devices, their market share shrank, but it still has that coolness factor due to their superior design.

 The 8-track tape is another example of a superior product pushed out by an inferior one — cassettes — for the same reason as Beta.
 Microsoft is another example — an inferior product that survives due to the size of its installed base.
 Similar stories abound.

-So, does that mean its OK to product mediocre or bad products?
+So, does that mean its OK to produce mediocre or bad products?

-The take home is that at least 2 factors outside of product quality control product success:
+The take-home is that at least 3 factors outside of product quality control product success:

 - Other desirable attributes of the product that outweigh poor performance on its key dimensions, such as personality, loyalty, and trust